shailenmishra/teaching-docs/engl1j/schedule.md

 - Get feedback on your poster and review your poster's multimodal aspects
 - Ask questions and get feedback on your preparation for the elevator speech

+{: .homework }
-> Homework: 1) Prepare for your poster presentation; 2) Meet with the Speaking Associates to prepare your elevator pitch for the poster session
+> 1) Prepare for your poster presentation; 2) Meet with the Speaking Associates to prepare your elevator pitch for the poster session

 ## Week 11